-As we wrote in our previous letter to members of the House, the scope of Section 43201(c) "Artificial Intelligence and Information Technology Modernization Initiative: Moratorium" is sweeping.
 As AI systems increasingly shape critical aspects of Americans' lives-including hiring, housing, healthcare, policing, and financial services-states have taken important steps to protect their residents from the risks posed by unregulated or inadequately governed AI technologies.
 As we have learned during other periods of rapid technological advancement, like the industrial revolution and the creation of the automobile, protecting people from being harmed by new technologies, including by holding companies accountable when they cause harm, ultimately spurs innovation and adoption of new technologies.
 In other words, we will only reap the benefits of AI if people have a reason to trust it.